 In a bowl, combine the flour and salt; stir to blend thoroughly and set aside.

 In a mixing bowl with an electric mixer, beat the butter and sugar until light and fluffy.

-Kneading with your hands, gradually add the flour and salt mixture into the creamed mixture until you have a stiff dough which can be rolled.
+Kneading with your hands, gradually add the flour and salt mixture into the creamed mixture until you have a stiff dough that can be rolled.
 Do not overwork the dough.

 Turn the dough out onto a floured surface and pat or roll it out to 1/4-inch thickness.